So you’re ready to take the leap and buy a keyboard or piano for your wannabe musician? We know how hard it can be to start.

 - A wide range of features and modes.

-As your little one reaches the babbling stage, he or she might love something to “goo and gah” along to.
-This keyboard has a few surprises, so don’t be fooled by the size.
+As your little one reaches the babbling stage, they might love something to “goo and gah” along to.
+This keyboard has a few surprises, so don’t be fooled by its size.

 Your baby will get to play around with animals, instruments, and numbers.
-Also, it features some classical tunes instead of the usual nursery rhymes.
+Also, it features some classical tunes instead of the usual nursery rhyme songs.
+(Is anyone else so tired of hearing The Wheels on the Bus on repeat?)

-Studies have shown that listening to classical music will stimulate the production of endorphins in your child’s body (source).
+Studies have shown that listening to classical music stimulates endorphin production in your child’s body (1).

-Around the same size as a magazine, the play piano is compact, but that isn’t a bad thing.
-You can easily fit it in your bag and then pull it out whenever your baby needs a little distraction.
+We love that this piano toy is compact — about the same size as a magazine.
+You can easily fit it in your diaper bag to pull out whenever your baby needs a little distraction.

 - Classical music mode included.